 After all, musicians create content in audio and video format.
 And, I’ve spent thousands of dollars purchasing audio and video content in the last few years.

-Which means the content creators I bought that content from are earning 6 and 7-figure incomes from their content.
+This means the content creators I bought that content from are earning 6 and 7-figure incomes from their content.

 Now, most of these are educational courses that the creator created once (much like music) and made available for buyers like me to access through a membership site.